LordOfBug/cursord/README.md

 1. RDP Connection Failed
    - Ensure port 3389 is not blocked by firewall
    - Check if container is running: `docker ps`
-   - Check container logs: `docker logs cursor`
+   - Check container logs: `docker logs antigravity`

-2. Cursor Not Starting
+2. Antigravity Not Starting
    - Check container logs
    - Ensure container has enough resources
    - Try restarting the container